 The emissions from five plants are reported here under 2A4d.
-The $CO_2$ emissions from two plants producing leca are included in the emission inventory, based on emission reports to the Norwegian Environment Agency.
+The CO_2 emissions from two plants producing leca are included in the emission inventory, based on emission reports to the Norwegian Environment Agency.
 One of the plants stopped its production in 2004 and the existing plant is covered by the EU ETS.
 The third plant has neutralized sulphuric acid waste primarily with limestone and fly ash, but uses now only fly ash.
-The use of fly ash reduces the $CO_2$ emissions compared with when limestone is used.
-The $CO_2$ emissions from two plants producing rock wool are also included in the emission inventory, based on emission reports to the Norwegian Environment Agency.
+The use of fly ash reduces the CO_2 emissions compared with when limestone is used.
+The CO_2 emissions from two plants producing rock wool are also included in the emission inventory, based on emission reports to the Norwegian Environment Agency.

-The two plants producing leca report their use of dolomite and the corresponding CO2 emissions to the Norwegian Environment Agency.
+The two plants producing leca report their use of dolomite and the corresponding CO_2 emissions to the Norwegian Environment Agency.
 The leca producer that still is in production also reports some minor emissions from the use of clay and these are included in the inventory.
 For the plant neutralizing sulphuric acid waste, the emissions are calculated by multiplying the amounts of limestone and ash used to neutralize sulphuric acid waste with emission factors.
-The two plants producing rock wool report their use of dolomite and limestone and the corresponding CO2 emissions to the Norwegian Environment Agency.
+The two plants producing rock wool report their use of dolomite and limestone and the corresponding CO_2 emissions to the Norwegian Environment Agency.

-The activity data are primarily the use of dolomite and limestone.
-The aggregate amounts of limestone and dolomite used by the plants included in 2A4d are reported in the CRF Table 2(I).A-Hs1 and are shown in Table 4.13 for some selected years in the time series.
+The activity data are primarily the use of dolomite and limestone, but there is also some use of clay and fly ash.
+The aggregate amounts of limestone and dolomite used by the plants included in 2A4d are reported in the CRF Table 2(I).A-Hs1.
+Table 4.13 shows the various activity data for some selected years in the time series.

-Table 4.13 Use (kt) of limestone and dolomite in 2A4d (other process use of carbonates).
+Table 4.13 Use of limestone, dolomite, clay and fly ash in 2A4d (other process use of carbonates), all in kt.